seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 This in fact is a meditation subject in itself, a *kammaṭṭhāna*.
 This is the reflection on the peace of *Nibbāna, upasamānussati*.
-So if we can successfully make use of this as both the heading and the theme of these sermons, we would be in a position to understand those six qualities of the *Dhamma*.
-We are told that the *Dhamma* is *svākkhāta*, that it is well-proclaimed, *sandiṭṭhika*, can be seen here and now, *akālika*, timeless, *ehipassika*, inviting one to come and see, *opanayika*, leading one onwards, *paccattaṁ veditabbo viññūhi*, that it can be understood by the wise each one by himself.[^fn2]
+So if we can successfully make use of this as both the heading and the theme of these sermons, we would be in a position to understand those six qualities of the Dhamma.
+We are told that the Dhamma is *svākkhāta*, that it is well-proclaimed, *sandiṭṭhika*, can be seen here and now, *akālika*, timeless, *ehipassika*, inviting one to come and see, *opanayika*, leading one onwards, *paccattaṁ veditabbo viññūhi*, that it can be understood by the wise each one by himself.[^fn2]

-This set of sermons would have fulfilled its purpose if it drives home the true significance of these six qualities of the *Dhamma*.
+This set of sermons would have fulfilled its purpose if it drives home the true significance of these six qualities of the Dhamma.

 Now at the very outset I would like to say a few things by way of preparing the background and I do hope that this assembly would bear with me for saying certain things that I will be compelled to say in this concern.
-By way of background something has to be said as to why there are so many complications with regard to the meaning of some of the deep *suttas* on *Nibbāna*.
+By way of background something has to be said as to why there are so many complications with regard to the meaning of some of the deep *suttas* on Nibbāna.

 There is a popular belief that the commentaries are finally traceable to a miscellany of the Buddha word scattered here and there, as *pakiṇṇakadesanā*.